 Like many of us, the most poignant fashion memory I have of Princess Diana is the appearance she made in the black dress by Greek designer Christina Stambolian at the Serpentine Gallery's 1994 summer party.
 Before this, a little black dress had always been considered the safe, reliable and unthreatening option, but Diana reinvented it as the ultimate showstopper.
 The LBD was now the weapon with which you struck a blow to the man who broke your heart and the mistress who stole your dignity.

-She may not have won back her prince that evening, but she gained?the admiration of every woman and the awe of every man who saw her.
-Diana had a way?with clothes.
-She made cleavage look chic rather than cheap, shift dresses seem'sexy not'safe and a simple white shirt the height of good taste.
+She may not have won back her prince that evening, but she gained the admiration of every woman and the awe of every man who saw her.
+Diana had a way with clothes.
+She made cleavage look chic rather than cheap, shift dresses seem sexy not safe and a simple white shirt the height of good taste.
 But it wasn't just her long, lithe limbs that gave her an advantage.
-Her characterful face, with it's strong prominent nose, imbued?her with?an air?of authority and, more importantly, personality.
-She never looked simply like a clothes horse.
+Her characterful face, with its strong prominent nose, imbued her with an air of authority and, more importantly, personality.
+She never just looked like a clothes horse.

 Diana was fearless when it came to fashion.
 She made choices that were deemed radical for a royal - asymmetric necklines, electrifying colours and statement jewellery - choices that would overwhelm Kate Middleton, who seems to have neither the confidence or fashion instinct to develop a personal style that pushes the royal fashion narrative forward.
 I have high hopes for Meghan Markle however.